 To work in Sint Maarten, all foreign residents must apply for a residence permit and work permit.
 To apply for the residence, permit the applicant must remain outside of the island of Saint Martin while the application is pending, otherwise, the application may be rejected.
 A security deposit must be submitted along with the residence permit application, the price will vary depending on the applicant’s country of origin.
 The security deposit will be returned to the applicant upon the applicant's final departure from St. Maarten.

-If you are in one of the following situations you do not need to apply for a work permit to work in Saint Martin:
+If you are in one of the following situations listed below you do not need to apply for a work permit to work in Saint Martin.